edbacks/Netflix-Retention-Modeling/README.md

 The confusion matrix summarizes the model’s predictions by comparing actual vs predicted churn outcomes.

 **Key insight:**
-The model correctly identifies a large portion of churn users (high recall), but some non-churn users are misclassified, suggesting a trade-off between precision and recall.>
+The model correctly identifies a large portion of churn users (high recall), but some non-churn users are misclassified, suggesting a trade-off between precision and recall.

 ---
+## Conclusion

-## Key Insights
+### Key Findings

-- User engagement patterns strongly predict churn risk.
+- Decreased **recent activity (recency)** is strongly associated with higher churn risk
-- Session frequency and completion behavior are important indicators of retention.
-- Logistic Regression achieved the best ranking performance (ROC-AUC).
-- Random Forest achieved the highest recall and F1 score.

-## Key Findings (Preliminary)
+- Lower **session frequency** indicates declining user engagement
+- Reduced **content diversity** suggests weakening interest in the platform

-- **Session frequency** is the strongest early signal of churn risk
+→ Overall, declining engagement is the strongest signal of potential churn

+---

+### Project Goal

+The primary goal of this project is not only to predict churn,
+but to generate actionable insights that can be applied in real-world retention strategies.

+---

+### Business Implications

+Based on the findings, the following strategies can be supported:

+#### 1. Early Warning System
+- Identify users with high churn probability in advance
+- Enable retention teams to proactively target at-risk users

+#### 2. Personalized Recommendation Enhancement
-- Users with declining `completion_ratio` are more likely to churn
+- Recommend tailored content to users with declining activity
-- **Genre diversity** tends to increase long-term retention
-- Longer inactivity (`recency_days`) strongly indicates churn risk
+- Re-engage users before churn behavior becomes permanent

+#### 3. User Re-engagement Strategies
+- Send notifications or curated content to inactive users
+- Use email campaigns, in-app alerts, or recommendation lists to drive return visits

 ---

 ## Setup